flook25/FlexSim-Warehouse-Simulation-Project/README.md

 - ✅ **18% Reduction** in average order picking travel time.
 - ✅ **25% Increase** in daily order throughput.
 - ✅ **Identification of the optimal number of AGVs** to be 5, balancing throughput against operational cost.
-- ✅ **Validation** that a batch picking strategy would significantly outperform single-order picking for this specific layout.
+- ✅ **Validation** that a batch picking strategy would significantly outperform single-order picking for this layout.

 ---